-While we might not be able to wave a magic wand and eliminate all of those adrenal stressors which are affecting us, there are things we can do to make positive changes in our lives.
+While we might not be able to wave a magic wand and eliminate all of those adrenal stressors, there are things we can do to make change.
 So, I put a lot of thought into how we could reverse some of these things and take our lives back.

 Key Insight: When we retain the visceral fat that our bodies could have been burning off, we instead create inflammation and harm for our bodies in the long-term.

 Our bodies work in a system of checks and balances.
 This means that when something is “off” there is typically a reaction to fix that problem.